 Regulations on this page are intended for private boaters.

-Between June 1st and August 31st all vessels entering Glacier Bay are required to hold a permit.
-Limits on the number of vessels allowed to enter Glacier Bay are intended to enhance the quality of each visitor's experience by protecting air and water quality, providing opportunities for wilderness solitude, and promoting the well-being of marine wildlife including fish, seabirds and marine mammals.
+Between June 1st and August 31st all vessels operating in Glacier Bay are required to hold a permit.
+Limits on the number of vessels allowed to enter Glacier Bay are intended to protect habitat for marine wildlife including fish, seabirds and marine mammals.
+By protecting air and water quality, this also provides unparalleled opportunities for wilderness solitude and discovery which makes a trip to Glacier Bay memorable.